a thumbnail with a cartoon blue saltwater fish in the center and the words below it saying saltwater fish disease causes symptoms and treatment

 But here’s the deal: no matter the dining vibe, if you spot a sudden shift in your fish’s eating habits, it might be a sign that something’s amiss.
 Trust your fishy instincts!

-2. Flashing
+2. Flashing (rubbing against rocks)

 Ever witnessed fish doing a lightning-speed rock rub?
 That’s what we call flashing – when they zip themselves against the rocks in a hurry.
 It’s like their way of saying, “Whoa, gotta shake off this pesky infection or parasite!”
 This impromptu dance might be their tactic to ditch unwanted guests.
 However, here’s the twist: all that energetic rubbing can lead to scratches and openings, making them more vulnerable to extra infections.
 It’s like a double-edged sword in the underwater arena!

-3. Bulging Eye
+3. Bulging Eyes

 Picture this: it’s like the fish’s eye is on a mission to break free from its body and make a bold appearance.
 This phenomenon, where the eye seems to bulge out, is quite the sight.
 While it’s more commonly seen in the freshwater fish world, it’s still a curious marvel in the underwater realm.